 The landscape of American religion is changing.
 In recent decades, immigration and migration have led to greater religious diversity.
 The largest religious tradition in America is also not immune, as an increasingly global Christianity has redefined the styles and cultures of many local faith communities.
 New forms of religious institutions are also taking root as Americans are feeling freer to practice their faith in a myriad of ways.
 There is a growing diversity and vitality within American religion.
 At the same time, there are also signs of decline.
 And in recent years, the narrative of decline may have grabbed greater attention.

 So the “nones” are growing and they are a diverse group, but how do they interpret broader issues of social engagement?
-Another recent Pew poll, focused on the presidential election, noted that “nones” make up 1/5 of all registered voters, the same as white evangelical Protestants.
+Another recent Pew poll, focused on the presidential election, noted that “nones” make up one-fifth of all registered voters, the same as white evangelical Protestants.
 If white evangelicals continue to appear to vote solidly Republican, a similar story appears to be true for “nones” and Democrats.3 Might religious “nones” function as a voting bloc akin to evangelical Protestants in past elections?
 This growing group does share many commonalities on cultural issues, but it is still too early to predict their political persuasions.

 The larger question for many philanthropic scholars, however, goes even deeper.
 What do these changes mean for the future of civil society?
 Some have equated the “rise of the nones” alongside a parallel decline in religious institutions.
 Of course, this decline is not only relegated to faith communities.
 It has also been felt by countless civic institutions, such as Rotary Clubs, Kiwanis chapters, and other community groups.